BryanHogan/bryanhogan/src/pages/privacy.md

 layout: ../layouts/SimpleMdLayout.astro
 title: Privacy
 description: Privacy statement.
-h1: Privacy
+overline: Privacy
-subtitle: About privacy and how I handle your data.
+heading: About privacy and how I handle your data.
 ---

 - Umami is used to collect some simple information.
 It's GDPR compliant and no cookies are used.